-If you've accidentally driven too much power through the Elecraft T1 ATU it may have stop working.
+If you've accidentally driven too much power through the Elecraft T1 ATU it may stop working.
 Limited to 20W power handling, one small mistake could render the T1 useless.
 These units are not cheap, it will cost at least $99 to send it away for repair.

 However, if you have soldering skills available, you may be able to fix it yourself.
 This guide will walk you through a possible repair for this type of scenario.

 The symptoms of a damaged T1 due to overpower is as follows (there are other possible causes so do check these first):

 Note: Make sure the T1 is not in bypass mode!
 This catches many people out.

 Note: Make sure the T1 battery is not discharged.

 There are two diodes that can be damaged due to overpower, these have been highlighted on the schematic to the right of this text.
 These can be easily located on the PCB as they are blue in colour and are located either side of the inductor at the BNC connector end of the board.